Banner

 Hotel Barge L’Art de Vivre

-L’Art de Vivre is the oldest hotel barge in our fleet and was built in England during World War One as a supply vessel to the Allied troops battling in the Somme.
+L’Art de Vivre is the most historic hotel barge in our fleet, built in England during World War One as a supply vessel to the Allied troops battling in the Somme.

-Today her life is a little less dramatic as she cruises one of France’s longest-established canals, the Canal du Nivernais in Burgundy.
-She is very much a traditional barge in style, with original wood and brass features that emphasise her heritage and create a warm and inviting interior atmosphere.
-The comfortable, compact cabins all have modern en-suite facilities and the delightful saloon combines contemporary leather with more traditional furnishings.
+Today her life holds a little less drama as she cruises one of France’s most beautiful and longest-established canals, the Canal du Nivernais in Burgundy.
+She is very much a traditional barge in style, with original wood and brass features that emphasise her heritage and creates a warm and inviting interior atmosphere.
+The comfortable, compact cabins all have modern en suite facilities and the delightful saloon combines contemporary leather with more traditional furnishings.

 Outside, there is a sun deck to relax on with a glass of wine as you glide through the pretty Burgundy countryside and a spa pool to soak in.
 You can explore the ever-present towpath on foot or on one of the barge’s bicycles, before re-joining the L’Art de Vivre at one of the locks up ahead.